raymonepping/hug_workshop/README.md

 * Open a public port to your app.
 * Try to skip Stacks or Actions.

-This tape will not self-destruct, but your grade might.
+This document will not self-destruct, but your grade might..